Managing side effects

 cancer or treatment-related side-effects means that you need to

-effects of treatment requires patience and a willingness to
+of treatment requires patience and a willingness to experiment with

 For information specific to some of the common symptoms and side